awanmbandi/realworld-cicd-pipeline-project/README.md

 ### 50). **Cross-Selling**
 Description: As an admin, I want to display cross-selling suggestions during the checkout process to encourage customers to add complementary products to their order.

-Here are 50 JIRA tasks cover a wide range of features for an ecommerce application.
-Remember that your specific requirements may differ, so feel free to adapt and customize the tasks according to your project's needs.